anebz/cloud/Accreditations/aws_developer_associate.md

 * Client handlers to instrument AWS SDK clients that the app uses to call other AWS services
 * An HTTP client to instrument calls to other internal and external HTTP web services

-### DevOps
+### CodePipeline

-* CodePipeline: manages the whole workflow whenever a change is detected in the source code
-  - If a stage needs approval, use an approval action in that stage.
+Manages the whole workflow whenever a change is detected in the source code.
+If a stage needs approval, use an approval action in that stage

+### CodeCommit

-* CodeCommit: source and version control.
+Ssource and version control.
 Allows access through git credentials, SSH keys and AWS access keys

+### CodeBuild

-* CodeBuild: automated build, runs tests, produce packages
+automated build, runs tests, produce packages

   - If the build fails, run it locally using CodeBuild Agent.
-Then, you can test the integrity and content of a buildspec file locally, test and build an app locally before commiting.
+Then, you can test the integrity and content of a buildspec.yml file locally, test and build an app locally before commiting
+  - If the build failed, check CloudWatch logs for debugging

+For very big dependencies, bundle them all in the source coude during the last stage of CodeBuild.
+You can reduce the build time by caching dependencies.

+Integrates with CloudWatch to show \# total builds, failed builds, etc. You can export log data to S3.
+CloudWatch events can be integrated too, but this doesn't store logs anywhere.

+### CodeDeploy

-* CodeDeploy: automated deployments to EC2, Lambda, on-premises
+automated deployments to EC2, Lambda, on-premises.
+If the deployment fails and is getting rolled back, CodeDeploy first deploys to the failed instances.

-  - in place/rolling: app is stopped on each instance and new release installed.
+* in place/rolling: app is stopped on each instance and new release installed.
 3 phases: de-registering from LB, installation, re-registering with LB.
 Capacity is reduced during deployment, Lambda not supported.
 Rolling back is not so easy, re-deploy the previous version.
-  - Rolling deployment avoids downtime and minimizes reduced availability, at a cost of a longer deployment time.
+* Rolling deployment avoids downtime and minimizes reduced availability, at a cost of a longer deployment time.
 In a fleet of instances, rolling deployment deploys in batches.
 Some instances start with the new version while the rest has old version, then more and more instances get the new version.
-  - Rolling with extra batch means that an extra batch of instances is launched.
+* Rolling with additional batch means that an extra batch of instances is launched.
 The **bandwidth** is maintained, the availability too.
 But it takes longer than the Rolling deployment.
-  - blue/green: new instances provisioned, new release is installed on the new instance.
+* blue/green or immutable: slower deployment method, new instances provisioned, new release is installed on the new instance.
 No capacity reduction, green instances can be created ahead of time, easy to switch between old and new, and you pay for 2 envs until you terminate the old servers.
 Rolling back is easy, send the load balancer to the blue instances (prev version)
-  - the deployment config file, appspec.yml file must be in the root folder of the repo
+* the deployment config file, appspec.yml file must be in the root folder of the repo
+  - When working with Lambda, specify the version in appspec.yml
-    + the hooks section determines the scripts that are run in the lifecycle event hooks: some BeforeInstall, some AfterInstall, some when ApplicationStart...
+  - the hooks section determines the scripts that are run in the lifecycle event hooks: some BeforeInstall, some AfterInstall, some when ApplicationStart...
+  - ValidateService hook event: to verify the deployment success

 ### ECS